Methodology

 The Crucibl methodology was first deployed at scale in the FIN 485 finance capstone at Ensign College, with results documented in the Wasden manuscript currently in peer review (expected publication late 2026).
 That deployment surfaced the empirical foundation, the scaffold curve, the constraint-set patterns, and the assessment mechanics that the platform now operationalizes.
 A second course — FIN 345 (Financial Institutions) — launched on May 5, 2026 as Crucibl's second production deployment, with outcome data forthcoming at semester's end.

-Thirteen provisional patent applications filed with the USPTO (twelve on May 1, 2026, plus the Canonical Persona Library with Tunable Knob Layer added May 27, 2026) cover the orchestration logic that distinguishes Crucibl from generic LLM-wrapper products — the multi-agent pedagogy architecture, the constraint-set enforcement mechanism, the audit-trail integrity protocol, and nine additional mechanisms spanning diagnostic remediation, fading-scaffold audit, regression-validity capstone scoring, psychographic synthesis, authority-gradient architecture, three-way attributed feedback, and approval-gated AI-to-AI modification.
+Twelve provisional patent applications filed with the USPTO on May 1, 2026 cover the orchestration logic that distinguishes Crucibl from generic LLM-wrapper products — the embedded-AI-instructional-agent architecture, the constraint-set enforcement mechanism, the audit-trail integrity protocol, and nine additional mechanisms spanning diagnostic remediation, fading-scaffold audit, regression-validity capstone scoring, psychographic synthesis, authority-gradient architecture, three-way attributed feedback, and approval-gated AI-to-AI modification.
 The methodology is being prepared for adaptation to offline-first deployment using open-weight large language models — the focus of Crucibl's planned NSF SBIR Phase I research proposal, with Ensign College as the proposed partner.
 Application in development; not yet submitted.

 "AI is going to make it really obvious where learning was thin.
 When machines can do the routine stuff, schools are going to have to double down on what they can't automate — reasoning, synthesis, discussion, and applied problem-solving.
 Those so-called 'AI-proof' skills are going to matter more and more in both admissions and how students are evaluated."